turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 Today we are going to consume an API in Ruby.

-What we are going to do is we are going to write a bit of code which will get all of the vehicles listed in the Star Wars api, and it will print out a name of the craft and the number of crew that it holds.
+What we are going to do is we are going to write a bit of code which will get all of the films listed in a Studio Ghibli api, and it will print out information about the films.

 So let's create a directory for our code.